-Contact centre impacts
+Contact center impacts

-Ensuring that your essential communications are easy to understand, with a strong call to action and meaningful information, can help reduce calls into contact centres.
+Ensuring that your essential communications are easy to understand, with a strong call to action and meaningful information, can help reduce calls into contact centers.
 Customers understand what the communication is telling them to do, and there are clear instructions on how to do it.

 For example, if the customer is confused by their statement, the call agent can talk the customer through the statement to improve their understanding, improve first call resolution, and reduce the likeliness of a repeat call.